THE TALENTED

 And magic it is.

 When we first meet Tom Ripley (Matt Damon: SAVING PRIVATE RYAN, DOGMA) he is playing piano in a small concert whose main attraction is the singer.
-Ripley is in the background where, we come to discover, he has been all his life.
+Ripley is in the background where, we come to discover, he's been all his life.
 After the intimate show is over a Mr. Herbert Greenleaf (James Rebhorn: HE KNOWS YOU'RE ALONE, CAT'S EYE, THE HOUSE ON CARROLL STREET), impressed by Tom's musical talent and even more by the fact that he is wearing a Yale jacket, tries to befriend Tom.
-In the process, Herbert's real goal is to enlist Tom's aid in retrieving the wealthy Greenleaf's son from Italy.
-Right away we get a peek into Tom's character when we see that, though he admits to knowing Dickie, he doesn't.
+In the process, Herbert's real goal is to enlist his fellow alumni in retrieving the wealthy Greenleaf's son from Italy.
+Right away we get a peek into Tom's character when we see that, though he admits to personally knowing Dickie, he doesn't.
 What's more, he is not from Yale, the jacket is borrowed, and he never confessed to it.
 But we also forgive him because he is a smiling, charming young man who appears eager to please.
-Who wouldn't tell the white lie for a chance to make some good money and go to Europe?

 Tom learns all he can about his target, Dickie Greenleaf (Jude Law: GATTACA, eXistenZ), by taking a crash course in jazz music as he sits huddled in his cold and tiny basement apartment.
 By the time he meets up with Dickie in Italy, he has told several white lies in passing to just about everyone, including a joke to a passerby about him being Dickie Greenleaf himself.
 What Tom has no concept of, is just how important and influential the name Greenleaf is.
 Among the jet setting beautiful people of 1950's Italy, it is nearly impossible to hide when you are one of the fabulously wealthy.